 Cricket Australia has a big focus on continuing to promote cricket as a game worth playing and increase the number of Aboriginal and Torres Strait Islander cricketers there are in Australia.

 This year marks the 150th anniversary of the Aboriginal XI team that toured the UK in 1868.
 To celebrate the occasion, Cricket Australia is sending the National Indigenous male and female teams to tour the United Kingdom in mid-2018.

 While there’s little doubt we will see some remarkable performances in the future, here’s a look at 10 of the best Indigenous cricketers so far.

-Faith Thomas is not only the first Aboriginal and Torres Strait Islander cricketer to play for Australian, Thomas is also the first Aboriginal woman to represent Australia in any sport.
+Faith Thomas is not only the first Aboriginal and Torres Strait Islander cricketer to play for Australia, Thomas is also the first Aboriginal woman to represent Australia in any sport.
 Thomas made her Australia debut in 1958 and loved a yorker.
 She bowled with raw pace off just a few steps and was known for sending stumps flying.
 A true pioneer in Australian sport.

 Jason ‘Dizzy’ Gillespie was the first Aboriginal man to play cricket for Australia and still the only Aboriginal and Torres Strait Islander man to play Test cricket for Australia.
 In 71 Tests, Gillespie took 259 wickets at an average of 26.13, and bowled as part of one of cricket’s premier attacks.
 Famous for his long, flowing curly hair and for scoring an unbeaten 201 against Bangladesh, Dizzy has since become a sought-after and successful coach at the elite level.